Golden Images and Ephemeral Collectors

 By definition, ephemeral collectors are those that are expected to be transient.
 To appear, do some work for awhile, and then go away and never come back.
 This could be anything from virtual desktops, such as Citrix XenDesktop, to things such as Google Managed Instance Groups that are similar to Kubernetes but for VMs.

-There are basically 2 ways to assign the ephemeral tag: 1. as discussed in the previous section, one can have a static golden image that; and 2. one can also pass it into the install script (Linux/UNIX) along with the --quiet flag.
+There are basically 2 ways to assign the ephemeral tag: 1. as discussed in the previous section, one can have a static golden image that includes the ephemeral label; and 2. one can also pass it into the install script (Linux/UNIX) along with the `--quiet` flag.

 The purpose of the ephemeral tag, is to clean up agents that aren't likely to ever come back.
 If they do come back, the system will just treat them as a new agent again while using the previous agent ID.